Stevie Mallan (footballer, born 1996): International career

 In March 2017 he made his debut for the Scotland Under-21 side in a friendly against Estonia.

 Personal life

 Stevie is the latest of four generations of Mallan men to play football at a high level.
 His great-grandfather Jim or Jimmy, a defender, played for Celtic and St Mirren, being selected for the Scottish Football League XI with the former and playing in the 1955 Scottish League Cup Final with the latter.
 His grandfather, also Jimmy, played Junior football as a striker, scoring a hat-trick for Johnstone Burgh in the 1964 Scottish Junior Cup final.
-His father Stevie, a striker born in 1967, played for several Scottish Football League clubs in the 1990s, and after moving to the Juniors in his mid-30s, played for several more years and appeared in the 2011 Scottish Junior Cup Final at the age of 44.
+His father Stevie, a striker born in 1967, played mainly for Queen of the South in the Nineties, as well as a few other Scottish League clubs.
+After moving to the Juniors in his mid Thirties, he played for several more years and appeared in the 2011 Scottish Junior Cup Final at the age of 44.